stefandreyer/CODESYS-MQTT/doc/integration.md

 - make a instance of __SD_MQTT.MQTTPublish__
 - you have to call __SET_MQTT_IN_OUT__ once, there your __SD_MQTT.MQTT_IN_OUT__ struct is the parameter
-- call the instance, there you can define the topic, payload, QoS, retain -- payload can be a string or a byte array, for the array you must provide the length -- selection of string or array is done by the input __PublishAsString__ (True --> String, False --> Array)
+- call the instance, there you can define the topic, payload, QoS, retain
+- payload can be a string or a byte array, for the array you must provide the length
+- selection of string or array is done by the input __PublishAsString__ (True --> String, False --> Array)
 - by setting the input __send__ to True, the packet is published
 - use __done__ for checking if the transmit is done
-- you can instance as much instances of __SD_MQTT.MQTTPublish__ as you like, the Library is coordinading the rest
+- you can instance as much instances of __SD_MQTT.MQTTPublish__ as you like, the library is coordinating the rest
-- the __SD_MQTT.HANDLE_MQTT__ FB atually is set up to handle 50 incomming and outgoing packets per second
+- the __SD_MQTT.HANDLE_MQTT__ FB atually is set up to handle 50 incomming and outgoing packets at once (QoS 1 and 2)

 <img src="../_img/FirstPublish.png" width="700">